slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Whether you think you can, or you think you can’t, you’re right."
 -- Henry Ford [1863]*

+> *"If you want to be successful, you must respect one rule – never lie to yourself."
+-- Paulo Coelho [1947]*

 > *"If you didn’t get what do you want, it’s a sign that you didn’t really wanted it or you bargained the price."
 -- Robert Kiyosaki [1947]*

+> *"There is no formula for success, but there are two formulas for failure: not trying and not persisting."
+-- Kevin Kelly [1952]*

+> *"Nothing is more common than unsuccessful people with talent.
+Leave the house before you find something worth staying in for."
+-- Banksy [1974]*

 > *"Doubt kills more dreams than failure ever will."
 -- Suzy Kassem [1975]*

+> *"The most successful people I know believe in themselves almost to the point of delusion."
+-- Sam Altman [1985]*